 Paint a Butterfly Birthday Card

-There is nothing quite as pleasing to the eye as the sight of symmetry.
-Make bilateral symmetry even more engaging to your child by incorporating it into this beautiful butterfly birthday card!
+There is nothing quite as pleasing to the eye as symmetry.
+Make bilateral symmetry even more engaging for your kid by incorporating it into this beautiful butterfly birthday card!
 Your child will be enchanted with her ability to paint a brilliant butterfly made up of perfectly even shapes, and the recipient of this card will be just as delighted!
 This fantastic introduction to symmetry will also stimulate her creativity and fine motor skills.

 What You Need: